 All IT services need skilled people from either inside or outside the business.
 However, the complexity of cybersecurity is escalating—and it’s becoming increasingly dangerous and damaging when hackers and online criminals succeed in breaching networks.
 The rapidly evolving targets and tactics of security threats require skilled and dedicated cybersecurity teams with ongoing training and continually updated security technology.

 Many organizations lack the budget and people for comprehensive security services.
 The talent gap in security—along with “alert fatigue”—severely strains in-house security teams.
-Outsourced managed security services can alleviate these pressures.
+Outsourced managed security services provider solutions can alleviate these pressures.